thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Outpatient in Public Health Institutions
 		</td>
 		<td>
-			Visits to public heslth institutions can be time consuming, confusing and tedious.
+			Visits to public health institutions can be time consuming, confusing and tedious.
 Find out how we can learn to make patients' visits more pleasant and assuring through prototypes and experiments.
 		</td>
 	</tr>
 	<tr>